Close

 GCSE

 Units are distributed evenly between Years 10 and 11, followed by a thorough revision programme with a focus on exam technique.
 Pupils will sit two exams at the end of Year 11.
-This will be split into unit 1 - Physical geography, unit 2- Human geography and unit 3- geographical applications.
+This will be split into unit 1 - Physical geography, unit 2- Human geography, and unit 3- geographical applications.
 Topics will include physical geography, human geography and fieldwork and decision making.
-There is a compulsory two day coursework trip to Dorset/River Wye, with additional fieldwork being carried out during lesson time.
+There is a compulsory coursework trip to West wittering, with additional fieldwork being carried out during lesson time.

 Sixth Form

-Pupils wishing to study Geography at A Level are expected to have achieved at least a Level 6 in Geography or a 7 in another Humanities subject or English at GCSE.
+Pupils wishing to study geography at A-level are expected to have achieved at least a grade 6 in geography or a 7 in another humanities subject or English at GCSE.
 Developing educated opinions on many of the social, political and environmental challenges that face the world today will help to develop confidence in life beyond school.

 All students will have access to publications, online journals and university level texts and resources.

-In the last few years several A Level Geographers have gone on to study the subject at university, either as single or joint honours.
-Developing educated opinions on many of the social, political and environmental challenges that face the world today helps to build pupils’ confidence in life beyond College, and makes them highly attractive to universities and employers alike.
+In the last few years several A-level geographers have gone on to study the subject at university, either as single or joint honours degree.
+Developing educated opinions on many of the social, political and environmental challenges that face the world today helps to build pupils’ confidence in life beyond College and makes them highly attractive to universities and employers alike.

 Travel and Tourism